-- 1. Application: Once an organization decided to go for ISO certification, it applies to the registrar for registration. - 2.Pre-Assessment: During this stage ,the registrar makes a rough assessment of the organization. - 3.
-Document review and Adequacy of Audit: During this stage ,the registrar reviews the document submitted by the organization and suggest an improvement. - 4.
-Compliance Audit: During this stage ,the registrar checks whether the organization has compiled the suggestion made by it during the review or not. - 5.
-Registration: The Registrar awards the ISO certification after the successful completion of all the phases.
+- 1. Application: Once an organization decided to go for ISO certification, it applies to the registrar for registration. - 2.
+Pre-Assessment: During this stage, the registrar makes a rough assessment of the organization. - 3.
+Document review and Adequacy of Audit: During this stage, the registrar reviews the document submitted by the organization and suggest an improvement. - 4.
+Compliance Audit: During this stage, the registrar checks whether the organization has compiled the suggestion made by it during the review or not.

-SOFTWARE ENGINEERING A.Y 2023-24
+5. Registration: The Registrar awards the ISO certification after the successful completion of all the phases.

-6. Continued Inspection: The registrar continued to monitor the organization on time bytime.
+6. Continued Inspection: The registrar continued to monitor the organization time by time.

-DEPARTMENT OF CSE Page77